- ACWY VAX (meningococcal polysaccharide groups A, C, W135 and Y vaccine)

 - Dose is not to exceed 75 mg/day.

-- Clinical haematology and liver tests should be monitored regularly throughout therapy.
+- Clinical haematology and liver tests should be monitored regularly.

 - FBCs should be assessed weekly until a stable platelet count (at least 4 weeks) is achieved and monthly thereafter.